Praised for her “blinding brilliance”, Canadian Soprano Andrea Núñez is establishing herself as a versatile young artist.

 In 2017, Ms. Núñez had the opportunity to cover the role of Fiakermilli in the Canadian Opera Company’s production of Arabella.

-Ms. Núñez is a recent graduate the Calgary Opera Emerging Artist Program where she has performed the roles of Ellen in Lakmé, and Le Feu and Le Rossignol in L’enfant et les sortilèges, and Papagena in Die Zauberflöte.
+Ms. Núñez is an alumnus of the Calgary Opera Emerging Artist Program where she performed the roles of Ellen in Lakmé, and Le Feu and Le Rossignol in L’enfant et les sortilèges, and Papagena in Die Zauberflöte.
 She also covered the title role in Lakmé and the Queen of the Night in Die Zauberflöte.

 In June 2015, Ms. Núñez joined the Santa Fe Opera Apprentice Artist Program where she had her American debut as Monterone’s Daughter/Page in Rigoletto.
 She also created the role of Laura in the world premiere of Jennifer Higdon’s Cold Mountain.
 In March and April she had the pleasure of touring Ontario and Quebec performing the role of Norina in Don Pasquale as part of the Jeunesses Musicales Canada Emerging Artist Tour.

 Along with her many operatic credits, Ms. Núñez has also performed concert works with the Pax Christi Chorale, the Toronto Mozart Players, and the Toronto Symphony